 Have you experienced domestic violence?
 Our experienced lawyers can help your family feel safe.
 Contact Michael Lynch Family Lawyers in Brisbane today to speak with an experienced domestic violence lawyer about your situation and how to make your family feel safe again.

 If your family has been subjected to domestic violence, you don’t have to face legal proceedings on your own.
-Our lawyers are highly experienced in domestic abuse legislation.
+Our caring family law lawyers are highly experienced in domestic abuse legislation.
 We can assist you with:

 - Filing or responding to a Domestic Violence Order (DVO)

 - Negotiations between parties mentioned in a DVO

 - Urgent Application for DVOs and Protection Orders.

 Domestic Violence Laws Queensland